erikeidt/eesolar/About Envoy Tariffs with Home Assistant.md

 This part is called the "schedule:" object field.&nbsp; It would be nice if we could write the second part directly but this does not take &#8212; the envoy ignores any second part and regenerates that second part based on the first part.

-Both parts are returned in any GET or PUT to the REST API &nbsp; a slightly altered version of the input part and the envoy-generated part.&nbsp;
+Both parts are returned in any GET or PUT to the REST API: a slightly altered version of the input part and the envoy-generated part.&nbsp;
 The return from GET or PUT looks like a json object as follows:
 ```
 {